 Anastassis Philippakopoulos' music is published by Edition Wandelweiser. https://www.wandelweiser.de

 Greek composer Anastassis Philippakopoulos has been a member of the Wandelweiser composers collective since 2003.
-When examining post-Cage 21st-century classical music, there was a transition in compositional styles from decomposition to recomposition of the new tonal music deeply associated with each composer’s individuality.
-Philippakopoulos' work is one of the most intense forms of this style: a unique blend of the icy, sharp edges of minimalism, the warm colors of modern romanticism, and the introspective depth of Zen.
+He pursues his own compositional style to create a new kind of tonal music, deeply associated with his individuality and the surroundings of his life in Athens, a unique blend of stoic minimalism, the warm colors of modern romanticism, and the introspective depth of Zen.

 In Philippakopoulos' piano works, each tone is closely connected with the previous and the subsequent tones via long resonances, forming a simple yet poignant melody that contains a magnetic power to draw the listener’s ears.
 The intensity of a single tone of his piano pieces often evokes a beautiful stone, organically formed over the course of a very long time.
 In fact, Philippakopoulos takes several months to a year to compose one short 2-4 minute piece.